The-AI-Alliance/trust-safety-user-guide/docs/glossary.markdown

 ## Token

-For language models, the training texts and query prompts are split into tokens, usually whole words or fractions according to a vocabulary of tens of thousands of tokens that can include common single characters, several characters, and &ldquo;control&rdquo; tokens (like &ldquo;end of input&rdquo;).
+For language [Models](#model), the training texts and query prompts are split into tokens, usually whole words or fractions according to a vocabulary of tens of thousands of tokens that can include common single characters, several characters, and &ldquo;control&rdquo; tokens (like &ldquo;end of input&rdquo;).
 The rule of thumb is a corpus will have roughly 1.5 times the number of tokens as it will have words.

 Next, we [explore trust and safety concepts]({{site.baseurl}}/exploring/exploring) as expressed by various expert organizations.